LAB NEWS

 September 2024

 Drs.
 Fabrice Dabertrand and Tasha Garcia were awarded a new multi-PI NIH/NINDS RF1 Award to study brain capillary endothelial cell energetics and neurovascular uncoupling in dementia.
-Their team, Colorado Colorado neurovascular energetics, is one of 6 awardee groups from 6 different institutions on the NINDS Center Without Walls (CWOW) to advance the science of Vascular Contributions to Cognitive Impairment and Dementia (VCID).
-The
+Their team, Colorado Neurovascular Energetics, is one of 6 awardee groups in the NINDS Center Without Walls (CWOW) to advance the science of Vascular Contributions to Cognitive Impairment and Dementia (VCID).

-Team LANG (Lang, Abbott, Nakano, and Garcia) was awarded an Additional Ventures - American Heart Association 3-year Collaborative Science Award to study the Consequences of Impaired Immune Cell Homeostasis in Single Ventricle Congenital Heart Disease
+Team LANG (Lang, Abbott, Nakano, and Garcia) was awarded a $2.25M Additional Ventures - American Heart Association 3-year Collaborative Science Award to study the Consequences of Impaired Immune Cell Homeostasis in Single Ventricle Congenital Heart Disease .

 August 2024